PrimotionStudio/simple_shell/README.md

 ## License

-This custom simple shell is open-source and released under the MIT License.
+This simple shell is open-source and released under the MIT License.
 You are free to use, modify, and distribute it according to the terms of the license.

 ## Contribution

-If you would like to contribute to the development of this custom simple shell, please create a pull request on the GitHub repository.
+If you would like to contribute to the development of this simple shell, please create a pull request on the GitHub repository.
 We welcome contributions and improvements.

-Feel free to contact the authors for any questions or issues related to the custom simple shell.
+Feel free to contact the authors for any questions or issues related to the simple shell.

 ## Contact Information